 The ride’s track and structure are painted in tones of grey, remarkably similar to that of the current colour scheme of the park’s Revolution rollercoaster.
 It is dull, but sets a serious tone.

 Overall, there has been no real attempt at theming or a concept that you might expect from Merlin Entertainments or Disney.
 Icon is a ride that should be judged mainly on its physical ride experience.

 That said, there are still nice touches of gold, copper and silver across the ride’s 16-seater trains and stylish station.
 There is class here and the gift shop in particular, with its wide range of Icon-branded merchandise, sees the park confidently take on Merlin and Disney in terms of product offering.

 Staff operation of the ride was of good standard on the first day of opening to the park’s general guests – i.e. not the ones that paid £25 or more to ride in preview windows offered earlier this month, including for a time this morning when the ride was, according to staff, off-limits to the public.

 Twists and turns

 As you board the train, you are secured by lap-bar type restraints, a relative novelty for an inverting rollercoaster in the UK.
-This design is one of the reasons that Mack’s European rides such as Blue Fire are held in high regard by rollercoaster fans.
+This design is one of the reasons that Mack’s European rides such as Blue Fire are held in such high regard by rollercoaster fans.

-The train is propelled forward into a tunnel of mist at a fairly thrilling rate of acceleration, but it is one of the UK’s weaker rollercoaster launches.
+The train is then propelled forward into a tunnel of mist at a fairly thrilling rate of acceleration, but it is one of the UK’s weaker rollercoaster launches.

 Ascending a sharp upward incline, there is usually a pop of stomach-grabbing airtime wherever you sit on the train as you pass through the Big One’s structure.
 It is an encouraging start to the ride.